Marseille

 Number of credits: 180

-The knowledge provided within the Licence STAPS spé ESPM is in-depth scientific knowledge on the notion of production, control and learning of human movement.
+The holder of the STAPS Bachelor's degree specialising in ESPM will have skills in Ergonomics of the product, tasks and Organisations anchored on in-depth scientific knowledge on the notion of production, control and learning of human movement.

 The ESPM degree requires a good scientific level.
 A high level of personal involvement is required to succeed in this field.